 Guns seized in foiled Westmont school plot to be released

 Jul.
-17—EBENSBURG, Pa. — Items seized from the home of one of the teenagers accused of planning a shooting at Westmont Hilltop Junior-Senior High School in 2021 will be released by court order.
+18—EBENSBURG, Pa. — Items seized from the home of one of the teenagers accused of planning a shooting at Westmont Hilltop Junior-Senior High School in 2021 will be released by court order.

 Philson Hinebaugh, father of Preston Hinebaugh, took the stand in Cambria County court on Monday and identified items seized by the Upper Yoder Township police in two separate searches of his home in December 2021.